FedericoSerafini/HLS-CNN/README.md

 ## Slides

-Project presentations for the "Embedded Systems" master course at University of Parma:
+Project presentations for the "Embedded Systems" Master Course at University of Parma (*note that the presentations are dated back to 2023 and some information may result outdated wrt the current network architecture*):
 [FS presentation](HLS-CNN-presentation-FS.pdf) and [GB presentation](HLS-CNN-presentation-GB.pdf)
-(*note that the presentations are dated back to 2023 and some information may result outdated wrt to the current network architecture*).
+.

 ## Code structure and workflow